Cross-Border eCommerce: Full Overview Guide

 Having a reliable, savvy team to run eCommerce today is a must.
 The competition is fierce and unforgiving - learn how to efficiently build an eCommerce team in 2022.

-Horror stories of ‘online shopping gone wrong’ are not unheard of.
+Horror stories of ‘online shopping has gone wrong’ are not unheard of.
 As such, online consumers are cautious about the items they purchase, especially when they lack a return policy.
 Including a return policy is an excellent cross-border eCommerce strategy that not only reassures customers of their value but also showcases the company’s confidence in its products.

 - Obtain the right tools